twilio-labs/frontline-hubspot-serverless-quickstart/Readme.md

 <img src="readmefiles/D1.png">

-The app provides five callback URLs:
+The app provides generates the following callback URLs:
 * `/callbacks/crm`: called when Frontline loads the contact list or a user detail page.
 * `/callbacks/outgoing-conversation`: called when a user initiates an outbound conversation.
-* `/callbacks/routing`: called when a messages is sent inbound that does not match an open conversation.
 * `/callbacks/templates`: called when a user opens the templates menu.
 * `/callbacks/twilio-conversations`: called after a conversation is created or a participant is added to the conversation.